Yorko/mlcourse.ai/README.md

 ### Building course material as a Jupyter Book

 1. Install [uv](https://github.com/astral-sh/uv) for dependency management: `pip install uv`;
-1. Run `uv sync` to install project dependencies;
+1. Run `uv sync` to install project dependencies, or `uv lock --upgrade` to update them;
 1. Run `uv run jb build mlcourse_ai_jupyter_book` – this will take a while, the output is found in the [mlcourse_ai_jupyter_book/_build](mlcourse_ai_jupyter_book/_build) folder.
 Namely, [mlcourse_ai_jupyter_book/_build/html/index.html](mlcourse_ai_jupyter_book/_build/html/index.html) is what gets rendered at the [mlcourse.ai](mlcourse.ai) main page.

-This will show the path to your local file with the course material, e.g. `file:///Users/nick/Documents/mlcourse.ai/mlcourse_ai_jupyter_book/_build/html/index.html`.
+This will show the path to your local file with the course material, e.g. `file:///Users/nickname/Documents/mlcourse.ai/mlcourse_ai_jupyter_book/_build/html/index.html`.
 You can open it in your browser to see the course material locally.

 ### Citing mlcourse.ai